Inflammatory Bowel Disease Program

 Colonoscopy—Sigmoidoscopy: These procedures allow doctors to evaluate the entire large intestine and the end of the small intestine called the ileum.
 In patients with inflammatory bowel disease, a colonoscopy is required for evaluation of the disease activity and for colon cancer screening.
 Some patients may undergo a sigmoidoscopy, which only views the first third of the large intestine.

-Upper Endoscopy (EGD): This procedure allows evaluation of the esophagus, stomach, and duodenum.
+Upper Endoscopy (EGD): This procedure allows us to evaluate the esophagus, stomach, and duodenum.
 In patients with inflammatory bowel disease, an upper endoscopy evaluates disease involvement in the upper region of the digestive tract.

-Capsule Endoscopy: The newest diagnostic procedure, it allows evaluation of the small intestine not accessible by upper endoscopy and colonoscopy.
-A tiny camera contained in a capsule passes naturally through the digestive tract while transmitting video images to a data recorder.
-Images of the small bowel are downloaded to a computer and reviewed by a physician.
+Capsule Endoscopy: This diagnostic procedure allows doctors to evaluate the small intestine not accessible by upper endoscopy and colonoscopy.
+A tiny camera contained in a capsule passes naturally through the digestive tract while transmitting video images to a data recorder and then reviewed by a physician.

 Imaging: Computed tomography enterography (CTE) and magnetic resonance enterography (MRE) are specialized radiographic studies that help in the diagnosis and management of Crohn’s disease.
 These scans are particularly helpful in identifying inflammation and complications of inflammation (such as fistula) in the small intestines.
 It allows us to visualize deeper areas of the small intestines that are not in reach with traditional upper endoscopy/colonoscopy.